MrOnlineCoder/Cobblestone.js/README.md

 Let's begin

-1. Connect Cobblestone.js to your index page:
+1.Connect Cobblestone.js to your index page:

 ```html